diwasatreya/Chatbot/README.md

 - Run `npm install` in console or shell
 - Add prefix and developer name in `config.json`
 - Add TOKEN in `.env` file or for replit user in secrets

-# Features
-- AI
-- Can speak in all languages
-- Made specially for discord